Ensign Peak Advisors: Investments and revenue

 As of 2019, EP's holdings purportedly totaled $100 billion, including $40 billion-worth of U.S. stock, timberland in the Florida panhandle, and investments in prominent hedge funds such as Bridgewater Associates.
 Individual shares of stock identified as part of the investment fund reportedly include Apple, Chevron, Visa, JPMorgan Chase, Home Depot, Amazon, and Google.
 Part of the investments were with Fisher Investments, but some money was pulled after controversial comments from founder Kenneth Fisher.
 Clarke reports that in recent years the fund has gained about 7% annually.

 On November 16, 2020, EP filed a Form 990-T with the Internal Revenue Service for 2019 stating that it is a 501(c)(3) organization, that it had recognized $84,415,984 of unrelated business income in 2019, and that it had $17,242,385 of unrelated business income tax on that income.

 Whistleblower complaint

 In 2019, The Washington Post reported a whistleblower complaint had been filed with the Internal Revenue Service (IRS) by a former EP employee, David A. Nielsen, that brought national attention to the reported size of the investments.
 Nielsen was a senior portfolio manager and filed the complaint with his twin brother, Lars.
 Later reports indicated that Lars approached The Washington Post with the information, and that David was against releasing the information publicly.
 David released a statement stating "Any public disclosure of information that has been in my possession was unauthorized by me."
-Peter J. Reilly of Forbes and author Sam Brunson doubt the IRS will take any action.
+Peter J. Reilly of Forbes and author Sam Brunson doubted that the IRS would take any action.